TeseoLou/codoku/README.md

 This fix prevents content from being squashed or hidden on smaller screens, making gameplay consistent across devices.

 # **5. Feature Set**
-This section highlights the complete functionality of **Codoku** in its final state, organized by the user journey.
-It covers everything from universal components to page-specific features and thoughtful enhancements.
+This section highlights the complete functionality of **Codoku** in its final state, organized according to the user journey, from first landing on the site through to puzzle completion and optional replay.
+It covers everything from universal layout components and navigational structures to page-specific interactivity and polish-focused enhancements.

-Each entry outlines what users can do, the benefits those features provide, and the technologies that power them.
-This helps both developers and users understand how the project works, what makes it accessible, and where it shines in terms of user experience and technical design.
+Each entry outlines:

+- **What users can do**: detailing the core interactions available on each page or feature.
+- **Why those features matter**: explaining the benefits they provide in terms of usability, accessibility, and engagement.
+- **How they were built**: referencing the technologies and techniques (e.g., JavaScript logic, Bootstrap components, ARIA roles) that power each interaction.

+This structure not only documents functionality from a technical perspective but also helps communicate how Codoku was designed with accessibility, clarity, and player enjoyment in mind.
+Whether you're a developer exploring implementation or a user interested in what the app offers, this section provides a full walkthrough of where **Codoku** shines in both design and execution.

 ## **5.1 Universal Features**
 These features form the core structure of the **Codoku** website and are consistently available to all users throughout their experience.
+They include foundational layout elements such as the navigation bar, footer, modals, and toggles, all designed to ensure smooth interaction, accessibility, and consistency across devices and page views.

+By providing persistent tools for navigation, theme selection, sound control, and feedback delivery, these universal components support a seamless user journey from start to finish.

+---

 ### **5.1.1 Theme Toggle**
 The Theme Toggle permits users to switch between light and dark visual modes based on preference or ambient lighting conditions.
 It promotes accessibility and personalization by offering visually distinct styles for different contexts.